Pantarheon/cbecho/README.md

 file.
 No need to install it, no need to uninstall it.
 Just download it and place it in a folder listed in the `PATH` environment variable.
 Then you can use it from the command line as well as from batch files.

+The enclosed `cbecho.exe` was compiled for 32-bit Windows, so it works under both, 32-bit and 64-bit, versions of Windows (though if you expect more than 2GB of text on the clipboard, you would need to recompile for 64-bit Windows).

 ## License